Bouygues commits to preserve jobs after SFR offer - CEO

-Bouygues has offered 10.5 billion euros (8.5 billion pounds) in cash for the 46 percent of Vivendi's (VIV.PA) SFR that the media group is seeking to spin off.
+Bouygues has offered 10.5 billion euros ($14.4 billion) in cash for the 46 percent of Vivendi's SFR that the media group is seeking to spin off.

 Bouygues, whose activities also include construction, is pledging to preserve jobs as part of its offer.